Moshe Nathanson: Early life and education

 Nathanson was born on August 10, 1899, in Jerusalem, then part of the Ottoman Empire.
 His parents were Rabbi Naḥum Hirsch Nathanson and Rosa Nathanson.
 He was recognized as musically talented at a young age; by the age of eight he reportedly served as a ḥazzan in several Jerusalem synagogues.

 At the age of ten, he transferred from a traditional ḥeder to the secular Hilfsverein Elementary School.
 There he joined the boys' choir directed by Abraham Zvi Idelsohn.
 By some accounts, Idelsohn assigned students to supply Hebrew text to a niggun that later became Hava Nagila, and Nathanson contributed the familiar verse from Psalm 118.

-In 1922 Nathanson left Jerusalem and immigrated to Canada to study law and music at McGill University.
-Shortly afterward he transferred to the Institute of Musical Art in New York (now the Juilliard School of Music), from which he graduated in 1926.
+During World War I, Nathanson was recruited into the Ottoman Army and stationed in Damascus.
+In 1922 he left Jerusalem and immigrated to Canada to study law and music at McGill University.
+Shortly afterward he transferred to the Institute of Musical Art in New York City (now the Juilliard School of Music), from which he graduated in 1926.